-Dr. Sheila K. Collins is a writer, keynote speaker, improvisational artist, and performer.
 Her award-winning book, Warrior Mother: Fierce Love, Unbearable Loss and the Rituals that Heal tells of her journeys with two of her three adult children and her best friend through their life-threatening illnesses and deaths and of the rituals that helped her family to heal.
 Using her background as a social work professor, therapist, and performance artist, Dr. Collins demonstrates in her presentations and workshops how art-based tools have helped her and can help others get through life’s toughest challenges.
 The audio version of Warrior Mother will be available late summer 2017.

-Dr. Collins has a bachelor of philosophy from Monteith College, Wayne State University in Detroit, a masters in Social Work from the Wayne State University School of Social Work in Detroit and a PhD in Adult and Continuing Education from University of Nebraska, Lincoln NE.
+Dr. Collins has a bachelor of philosophy from Monteith College, Wayne State University in Detroit, a Masters in Social Work from the Wayne State University School of Social Work in Detroit and a PhD in Adult and Continuing Education from the University of Nebraska, Lincoln.

-In her social work career, Dr. Collins co-founded and directed the Center for Co-Equal Education at the University of Nebraska to assist school districts across Nebraska on their implementation of Title 9.
+In her social work career, Dr. Collins co-founded and directed the Center for Co-Equal Education at the University of Nebraska, training and consulting with school districts across Nebraska on their implementation of Title 9.
 As a social work professor at the University of Nebraska Dr. Collins headed an NIMH funded grant to work with agencies to improve services to Native American and Mexican American clients in the panhandle of Nebraska.
-She taught at Texas Christian University in Fort Worth and at the University of Texas at Arlington, inspired by research from her dissertation, The Career Development of Women Administrators in Social Work, Nursing and Education, she co-founded and directed the Women and Work Research and Resource Center working with corporations to better utilize their female employees.
-After leaving the university, Dr. Collins co-founded and directed with her husband, the largest out-patient behavioral health care clinic in North Texas.
-Iatreia Institute for the Healing Arts.
+She taught at Texas Christian University in Fort Worth and at the University of Texas at Arlington where, inspired by research from her dissertation, The Career Development of Women Administrators in Social Work, Nursing and Education, she co-founded and directed the Women and Work Research and Resource Center working with corporations to better utilize their female employees.
+After leaving the university, Dr. Collins co-founded and directed with her husband, the largest out-patient behavioral health care clinic in North Texas, Iatreia Institute for the Healing Arts.